Ivan Serov: Awards and decorations

 Serov's award of the Gold's Cross of the Virtuti Militari was posthumously deprived in 1995 by the decision of the President of Poland Lech Wałęsa.

 Personality

 In MI5 files about Serov, British agents who had met him called him "something of a ladies' man," good mannered, carefully dressed and a moderate drinker.
 He displayed a considerable familiarity with detective fiction such as Sherlock Holmes.
 His sense of humour was somewhat heavy, and his jokes were broadly sarcastic and, on occasion, strongly anti-Semitic.

-According to the MI5 reports, Serov was "a capable organiser with a cunning mind".
+According to historian Asif Azam Siddiqi, Serov was "almost as feared as his boss, Lavrentii Beria" and was known for his "historic disdain for non-Russians."
+He was labelled by British media as a "Russian version of Himmler".

+In the MI5 reports, Serov was described as "a capable organiser with a cunning mind".
+Dmitri Shepilov, who briefly served as the Soviet Minister of Foreign Affairs between June 1956 and February 1957, described Serov as "an utterly amoral and ignorant figure, directly and personally involved in many of the security agencies’ past crimes".
+Shepilov noted Serov's strong loyalty to Khrushchev, stating that Serov "was ready with a serf’s zealousness to carry out any of his [Khrushchev’s] lawless instructions and personal whims".

 Significance

 Serov, although generally considered less significant than Beria in modern literature, helped to bring Stalinism to Europe and to Stalinise the Soviet Union.
 Serov's consolidation of Soviet power in Eastern Europe was helped by his organisation of both the Urząd Bezpieczeństwa (Polish Intelligence Service) in Poland and the Stasi in East Germany.